kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/ionic@xmRv6-L45m5MDpHmdHFCL.md

 # Ionic

-Ionic is a tool for building mobile and desktop apps using web tech (HTML, CSS, JavaScript) and frameworks like Angular, React, or Vue.
-It gives you ready-made UI parts and access to phone features.
-Ionic wraps your web app so it can be a native app.
-It tries to make apps look and feel native on different platforms.
-Ionic is good for quickly making apps for many platforms with one codebase.
+Ionic builds mobile and desktop apps using web technologies (HTML, CSS, JavaScript) with Angular, React, or Vue.
+Provides UI components and native device access.
+Wraps web apps for native deployment with platform-adaptive styling.
+Enables rapid cross-platform development.

 Visit the following resources to learn more: